AviatrixSystems/Docs/HowTos/troubleshooting_playbook_aviatrix_controller.rst

                domain-name = us-west-1.compute.internal; domain-name-servers = AmazonProvidedDNS;

-         * If users deploys private DNS, please make sure the private DNS can forward request to public DNS properly
+         * If users deploys a private DNS, please make sure the private DNS can forward request to public DNS properly

          * NOTES: Aviatrix Controller uses a DNS which is assigned by Cloud platform as default DNS